Loader

 What is the treatment for carpal tunnel syndrome?

 “Carpal tunnel syndrome is the most common condition I treat as a hand surgeon.
 I customize the treatment based on the patient’s severity and interests.
-For some, it is an annoyance which can dissipate with conservative care; however, others need surgery to lessen the chance of permanent nerve damage.”
-Dr. Zaino
+For some, it is an annoyance which can dissipate with conservative care; however, others need surgery to lessen the chance of permanent nerve damage.” - Dr. Christian Zaino

 When it comes to treating carpal tunnel syndrome, most people start with conservative methods.
 These are the go-to options before thinking about anything more serious.
 The best 3 treatments are splinting, steroid injections, and surgery.